Who can propose a session?

 Staff or faculty members from all AMICAL member institutions can propose a session.
 Up to two people can co-present in one session.

 You may propose a session on any topic pertinent to libraries, technology and learning at AMICAL member institutions.

 However, priority will be given to proposals with a focus on any of the following:

-- Strategic and institutional directions for next academic year
+- Strategic institutional initiatives for the next academic year

-- Issues relevant to to AMICAL institutions and their American-international liberal arts environments
+- Issues specific to the American-international liberal arts environments of AMICAL institutions

 A non-exhaustive list of potential topics you may propose a session on: